Cipher Mining Inc. (CIFR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Cipher Mining Inc. (CIFR) is $2.90, which is $0.36 above the current market price.
-The public float for CIFR is 40.98M and currently, short sellers hold a 19.02% of that float.
-On April 11, 2023, CIFR’s average trading volume was 1.47M shares.
+The average price suggested by analysts for CIFR is $3.33, which is $0.25 above the current market price.
+The public float for CIFR is 40.98M, and currently, shorts hold a 20.23% of that float.
+The average trading volume for CIFR on April 14, 2023 was 1.56M shares.

 CIFR’s Market Performance